kimrm/portfolio/posts/app-router-scroll-hack.md

 ## The hack

 A little hack to fix this is to insert a component above the header in the layout component, that upon loading automatically scrolls to the top of the page.
-This component adds a runs the window.scroll function and returns an empty element.
+This component runs the window.scroll function in a useEffect every time the navigation path name changes and returns an empty element.

 ```js